Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 > - `[ Genre: LITEROTICA ]` (_attributed to TravellingRobot's wiki_): when used in conjunction with the recommended writing style seems at least somewhat effective at making interesting outputs and keeping on track for NSFW-focussed stories.
 Further testing needed to determine magnitude of effect.

-### 4.3 Other Uses

-TBC
+Other terms of this type to be tested include:
+- `Plot`
+- `Scene`
+- `Focus`

 ----

 ## 5. Person Perspective

 It is confirmed that most of the training data uses first and third person, both of which are more effective than second person.
+To confirm for anyone unaware of the terms, these are:
+- First Person: Use of "I," describing the narrative from your perspective.
+  - "I looked up at the mountain."
+- Second Person: Use of "you," describing the narrative from another person's perspective but referring to you.
+  - "You look up at the mountain."
+- Third Person: Use of "he/she/they," describing the narrative from the perspective of another person.
+  - "He looked up at the mountain."

+Person perspective may be in either past or present tense.
+It is not clear which tense is preferable, but the AI may find past easier as most writing is done in past tense.

-## 6. Other Testing
+## 6. Signposts

+Extensive testing of signposts has demonstrated that the creation of a "signpost," a forced active Lorebook entry with a group of characters inserted at a specific point to help draw or break the AI's attention, is quite useful.
+In particular, I recommend using `***`, which the AI knows to be a scene separator.
+Please see below for more information.

-### 6.1 Signposts
+### 6.1 `***` Signposts

-#### 6.1(a) `***` Signpost

-_Updated (June 27, 2021):_ Follow-up testing of signposts has demonstrated that, in fact, `-4` may be a preferable insertion position for the signpost, which puts it right after the Author's Note.
-I will keep the below for now and will update to reflect that later.
-Please keep in mind while reading that `-4` is the recommendation, and not `-5`.
+Currently, I recommend the placement of a signpost with the following settings:

+> Entry:
+>
+> ```
+>
+> ***
+>
+> ```
+> Order: `-1000`<br>
+> Position: `-4`

 _Further Updated (June 27, 2021):_ Further testing of before-entries signposts has not yielded successful results.
 Noticed lowered cohesion and a general worsening of quality/creativity in the outputs.
 In addition, multiple signposts at varied locations in the context do not appear to have had a positive effect on outputs, with similar (although not as severe) impacts as before-entry signposts.
 May conduct further testing, but for now one signpost at `-5` and `-1000` appears to be preferable for recommended use.